JudgeGroovyman/JudgeGroovyman.github.io/Games.md

   - 4-3 2020
   - Rhythm route 2 - huge pool balls in the front layer
   - Access ark 4 is awesome!
 The environment is so damn cool
   - The credits can be punched!
-The whole final boss battles series is cool with great forgiving continue structure and let‚Äôs you load up on power ups before each boss if you die
+The whole final boss battles series is cool with great forgiving continue structure and let’s you load up on power ups before each boss if you die
-  - I beat it on 4/15/2020 and it‚Äôs really cool
+  - I beat it on 4/15/2020 and it’s really cool
   - It unlocks a really cool speed run Survival mode called Meta knight mare mode which has a great bat mechanic that I love flapping those wings
 * Mario 3D land
-  - 2-4 has a Mario 1 theme even to the point that there‚Äôs and end sectionnthays awesome for 3D Mario 1
+  - 2-4 has a Mario 1 theme even to the point that there’s and end sectionnthays awesome for 3D Mario 1
   - 5-3 is like a Zelda dungeon with secrets and the Zelda sound and all
-  - 3-4 water level let‚Äôs you get a fireflpwer
+  - 3-4 water level let’s you get a fireflpwer
-  - In 5-2 there‚Äôs a bonus room with a 1up near the top left and a fireflpwer below it some
+  - In 5-2 there’s a bonus room with a 1up near the top left and a fireflpwer below it some
     - 5-2 has a cool place at the beginning where you can jump up and into the camera
     - And a hidden fireflpwer at the beginning
   - 5-4 is pretty good for 1ups and a fire flower